-Kathleen's career in public service began as an assistant district attorney in New York City.
-Kathleen handled cases of domestic violence and gang activity, and would become first in her class to be appointed to the office’s elite Homicide Bureau.
-As a homicide prosecutor in Brooklyn, Kathleen put some of New York’s most dangerous criminals behind bars.
-In 1999, Kathleen was appointed Assistant United States Attorney, where she went on to an award-winning career as a federal prosecutor in the Department of Justice's Philadelphia office.
+Kathleen shocked the political establishment in 2005 with her defeat of a 31-year incumbent, making her the first woman elected DA in Long Island history.
+Kathleen’s career in public service began as an assistant district attorney in Brooklyn, New York, where she prosecuted cases of domestic violence and gang activity before eventually putting some of New York City’s most dangerous criminals behind bars as a member of the office’s elite Homicide Bureau.
+In 1999, Kathleen was appointed an assistant United States attorney, where she went on to an award-winning career as a federal prosecutor in the U.S. Department of Justice's Philadelphia office.

 Kathleen is a graduate of Catholic University and Touro Law School.
 She resides in Garden City, New York.